-If you are 19 or older you may bring 1.5 litres of wine (two 750ml bottles) into Canada without paying any extra charges.
+If you are at least the age of majority (19 in Nova Scotia) you may bring 1.5 litres of wine (two 750ml bottles) into Canada without paying any extra charges.
 Contact the Canada Border Services Agency for further information, and see "Information for Visitors to Canada and Seasonal Residents" on the Border Service Agency website.

 The maximum volume of wine you can bring into Nova Scotia, Canada without an importer's license, including the duty free allowance, is 9.1 litres with an absence of 48 hours or more.
 Excise duties and a provincial fee will have to be paid on the 9.1 litres.
-Contact the Nova Scotia Liquor Commission for further information.
+Contact the Nova Scotia Liquor Commission (scroll to the bottom of the page) for further information.

-If you are 19 or older you may bring 1.14 Litres of hard liquor (40oz US) into Canada without paying any extra charges.
+If you are at least the age of majority (19 in Nova Scotia) you may bring 1.14 Litres of hard liquor (40oz US - 1 large standard bottle) into Canada without paying any extra charges.
 Contact the Canada Border Services Agency for further information, and see "Information for Visitors to Canada and Seasonal Residents" on the Border Service Agency website.

-Contact the Nova Scotia Liquor Commission for information about the maximum volume of liquor you can bring into Nova Scotia, Canada without an importer's license, subject to tariffs and taxes.
+Contact the Nova Scotia Liquor Commission (scroll to the bottom of the page) for information about the maximum volume of liquor you can bring into Nova Scotia, Canada without an importer's license, subject to tariffs and taxes.